wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.0.x =
-* IMPORTANT: This release includes major changes to the User Interface.
+* IMPORTANT: This release includes major changes to the User Interface from version 1.
 Please see the changelog and updated documentation:
 * http://www.lilaeamedia.com/plugins/intelliwidget

 == Getting Started ==